• Aug 12, 2025

 Travel to Omkareshwar Temple by Train

 To travel to Omkareshwar Temple from Delhi by train, you must take a train to a nearby station, Khandwa (KNW) or Indore (INDB) and then travel the remaining distance by taxi or local transport.
 There are no direct trains from Delhi to Omkareshwar Road (OM) station.
-The journey usually involves a train to Khanwa ( around 13 to 17 hours) and then a taxi or bus to Omareshwar (about 1 to 2 hours).
+The journey usually involves a train to Khandwa (around 13 to 17 hours), followed by a taxi or bus to Omkareshwar (about 1 to 2 hours).

 Train from Delhi to Khandwa or Indore:

-• Khandwa (KNW): Several trains, such as the Punjab Mail, Sachkhand Express, and Goa Express, travel from Delhi (NDLS/NZM) to Khandwa (KNW).
+• Khandwa (KNW): Several trains, including the Punjab Mail, Sachkhand Express, and Goa Express, run from Delhi (NDLS/NZM) to Khandwa (KNW).

 • Indore (INDB): The Indore Express is an option, but it is further from Omkareshwar than Khandwa